 In Australia they were first referred to as ‘boots’, a term brought from Mother England.
 The word came from, ‘boot boys’, an occupation in the 1830s and 40s requiring young men to clean the boots of hotel guests.
 Guests would leave their boots outside their room door for the ‘boot boy’ to clean, ready for the next day.

-Gradually the duty of the boot boys’ increased, and as their tasks became more complicated, and as a consequence, their age increased.
-By the 1850s, the occupation had become simply known as ‘boots’, and their duties included odd-jobs around the hotel.
+Gradually the responsibilities of the boot boys’ increased, and as their tasks became more complicated, and as a consequence, their age increased.
+By the 1850s, the occupation had become simply known as ‘boots’, and their duties included most odd-jobs around the hotel.

 The earliest reference I can find to an advertised job as “Hotel Boots” is in September 1853 in Hobart.
 The publican of the Ship Inn, Mr Anson, advertised for a “boots” for his Hobart pub.
-There are many references to ‘boots’ in the newspapers of last century.
+From this year there are many references to ‘boots’ in the newspapers of last century.

 The Sydney Truth reported on Sunday December 27 1903:

 A boy 17 years of age, named Oscar Owen, employed as ‘boots’ at the Duke of Edinburgh Hotel, Brunswick, walked in his sleep last night and fell through a window 30 feet on to the asphalt floor at the bottom of a narrow passage, three feet wide, between two sections of the building.
 He escaped with a few bruises.